 - Wind – you don’t need a wind screen as the pot fits over the dome

 - Altitude – it doesn’t really seem to effect it.
 We used it up to 13,000 feet.
 I saw some YouTube videos of Reactors at high altitudes.
 Reactors used at high altitudes.

 - Cold – great, especially as a hand warmer as the excess heat vents.
 But honestly only tried it down to 20 degrees.

-The other attributes of the MSR Catalyst are:
+The other attributes of the MSR Reactor are:

 - Super fuel efficient – we tested against other feather light, including MSR stoves.
 It was the most fuel efficient.
 One large canister for 4 days, 2 people.

 - The stove, fuel and pot all pack into a nice unit.
 No messy fuel issues.